In the next 5 years, MasterCard will make tap-and-go standard, increasing payment consistency.

-Russia has a population of 144 million and internet usage rate is at 85%, taking up a large part of e- and m-commerce markets in Europe.
-In the next five years, the average yearly growth rate should be around 12%.
+Russia has a population of 144 million and internet usage rate is at 5%, taking up a large part of e- and m-commerce markets in Europe.
 In the last years, the Russian growth rate has slowed down.
 However, rebound in oil prices, a more stable inflation and the adjustments to a weak Rouble in 2015, have helped maintain an ongoing development.
-The m-commerce market is especially expected to reach its very promising potential, with a compounded annual growth rate of 21% until 2020.
-The average Russian resident has 1.5 mobile contracts, therefore, optimizing online shops for mobile devices is extremely important when selling to the Russian market.
+The m-commerce market is especially expected to reach its very promising potential, with a compounded annual growth rate of 8% until 2021.
+The average Russian resident has 1.67 mobile contracts, therefore, optimizing online shops for mobile devices is extremely important when selling to the Russian market.

 In 2016, a new government owned retail bank, Post Bank, was created.
 Through their large country-wide network of post offices, it is expected to become a significant player for cards payments.
 This socially-oriented task should also help make banking service more widely available.
 The newly created bank should reach around 20 million customers by 2023.